 Pharmacies can provide expert advice and guidance about treating common ailments, conditions and their symptoms, including:

 Appointments are not always needed but you might be asked to wait or pop back if they are busy.
 Many pharmacies are open outside of usual hours and into the evenings.
-Please remember to wear a mask and to social distance when visiting your pharmacy.
-The pharmacy staff will advise you of how to keep yourself and others safe.

 Before visiting your GP, we would suggest speaking with your pharmacist, they can help decide if you should see a doctor and can provide you with other information about other health services.